 Do your homework and check out neutral websites and reviews rather than forums hosted by shops or manufacturers as they will tend to be biased for their own brand.
 A reputable shop should have a good range of bicycles for you to trial for at least the popular models.

-This section is intended to help those who plan to visit My Bike Shop to buy a folding bike.
+The following section is intended to help those who plan to visit My Bike Shop outlets to buy a folding bike.
 We thought we would offer some pre-purchase considerations before you decide.

-- We offer great brands, a range of bikes to suit most needs and budgets.
-We sell quality and service.
+- We offer 10 great brands, a wide range of bikes to suit most needs and budgets.

 - You should buy a product that is quality, fit for purpose and within your means.